philbooth/css-time.js/README.md

 #### function from (string)

-Returns the number of milliseconds represented by the CSS time string passed in the argument.
+Returns the number of milliseconds represented by a CSS time string.

 ##### Examples